accelero-cloud/appkernel/docs/repositories.rst

 The following example is only required for the interactive interpreter or for unit tests.
 In this case we will use the MongoDB instance accessible on the **localhost** and will create a database called **tutorial**. ::

-    from appkernel import Model, MongoRepository, Property, content_hasher, create_uuid_generator, Email, AuditableRepository, NotEmpty, date_now_generator, Past from appkernel.configuration import config
+    from appkernel import AppKernelEngine, Model, MongoRepository, Property, content_hasher, create_uuid_generator, Email, AuditableRepository, NotEmpty, date_now_generator, Past from appkernel.configuration import config
     from pymongo import MongoClient
     from enum import Enum
     from datetime import datetime, date, timedelta
+    from flask import Flask

     config.mongo_database=MongoClient(host='localhost')['tutorial']

 For use in development or production you can choose between the following 2 options for configuration :

-- use the built-in :ref:`default configuration`, where the Mongo database must be available on `localhost` and the database name will be `app`
+- use the built-in :ref:`default configuration`, where the Mongo database must be available on `localhost` and the database name will be **app**;
 - or use the built-in :ref:`file based configuration` management to provide more fine grained configuration;

 Default configuration